16 Best Foods For Hair Growth You Should Be Eating Daily

 11. Tropical Fruits

 Dragon fruit can help improve hair health (37).
 It is rich in vitamin C, which is known to offer protection from photoaging (38).
 The anti-photoaging properties of vitamin C on hair are yet to be studied.
 Mangoes and guava may also help improve hair health.
 They are rich in vitamins A and C. These vitamins help induce hair growth.
 They are also known to help with sebum production, which improves hair health (39), (40).
-Other tropical fruits like cherries and grapes can also help boost hair health.
+Further, some tropical fruits, like cherries and grapes are also among the top fruits for hair growth.

 12. Whole Grains